ucsf-wynton/wynton-website-hpc/docs/status/incidents-2018.md

 #### <span style="color: orange;">Power outage</span>

-**Resolved**: The NVidia-driver issue occurring on some of the GPU compute nodes has been fixed.
+**Resolved**: The Nvidia-driver issue occurring on some of the GPU compute nodes has been fixed.
 <br><span class="timestamp">Jun 26, 11:55 PDT</span>

-**Update**: Some of the compute nodes with GPUs are still down due to issues with the NVidia drivers.
+**Update**: Some of the compute nodes with GPUs are still down due to issues with the Nvidia drivers.
 <br><span class="timestamp">Jun 19, 13:50 PDT</span>

 **Update**: The login nodes and and the development nodes are functional.
 Some compute nodes that went down are back up, but not all.